yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/preapprovedpermissions.md

 ---
 title: "preApprovedPermissions resource type"
-description: "A preApprovedPermissions describes the permissions that has been pre-approved"
+description: "Describes the set of permissions that are pre-approved for a resource."
 author: "yuhko-msft"
 ms.localizationpriority: medium
 ms.prod: "applications"